mathjax/MathJax-docs/upgrading/earler/upgrade.rst

 using an up-to-date version of MathJax, and that the server will be fast and reliable.

-See :ref:`Loading MathJax from a CDN <loading-CDN>` for more information.
+See `Loading MathJax from a CDN` for more information.

 Change in default TeX delimiters
 ================================